Monday's Scottish Gossip

-Scottish Gossip: Celtic, Rangers, Hearts, Aberdeen, Dundee, St Johnstone, Blackburn, Hedges, Crawford, Bolton, Dunfermline
+Scottish Gossip: Celtic, Rangers, Hearts, Aberdeen, Dundee, St Johnstone, Blackburn, Hedges, Crawford, Bolton, Dunfermline, Fotheringham, Ross

 Last updated on .From the section Scottish